61 Van Houten Street,

 1 person favorited this theater

-This theater is on Van Houten Street, off of Main Avenue in downtown Paterson.
-You can tell from the shape of the exterior that it was a theater, with the tell-tale stage housing at the back of the building.
+This theatre is on Van Houten Street, off of Main Avenue in downtown Paterson opened as the Orpheum Theatre on August 17, 1912.
+It was renamed State Theatre on April 11, 1936.
+You can tell from the shape of the exterior that it was a theatre, with the tell-tale stage housing at the back of the building.

-The most unique aspect of the facade is a fading sign on the side wall which says “Orpheum Theater – Classy and Refined Burlesque”.
-It also says something about special matinees, but it’s been a while since I saw it.
+The most unique aspect of the facade was a fading ‘ghost’ sign on the side wall which says “Orpheum - Classy and Refined Burlesque, Matinee Every Day”.
 (Uncle Floyd, a local celebrity and comedy historian, told me an interesting story.
 As a youngster, he spent lots of time in downtown Paterson throughout the 1960’s.
-One time when he passed the theater, he found boxes of old photographs in the garbage outside the building.
-They were original publicity photos of the acts that had played the Orpheum in the 20’s and 30’s.
+One time when he passed the theatre, he found boxes of old photographs in the garbage outside the building.
+They were original publicity photos of the acts that had played the Orpheum Theatre in the 1920’s and 1930’s.
 Among them were Joe Besser, Sydney Fields and Lou Costello.)